Marshrutka/mqtranslate-separate-comments/readme.txt

 Stable tag: 1.2.3
 License: GPLv2 or later

-Automatically separate the user comments by the language they viewed in the article.
+Automatically separates the user comments by the language they viewed in the article.

 == Description ==

+mqTranslate separate comments is a fork of the qTranslate separate comments plugin, extending the original software with collaborative and team-oriented features.

 This plugin separates the user comments by the language they viewed the article in - this way you avoid duplicate content (which is frowned-upon from search engines) and comments in other languages than the one the current visitor is using (which is generally bad user experience).